 √ Durability – Whether you are whitewater rafting or paddling around a calm lake, you always have the chance of bumping into shallow water, rocks and other stray debris.
 Most inflatable kayaks use commercial-grade materials for durability, but some are more durable than others.
 Consider the type of material used in the hull of the model you purchase.
 PVC tends to be the most common material used, but you may also see kayaks built with neoprene, polyurethane or hypalon.
 PVC kayaks are usually the most durable and affordable overall.

-√ Weight and Size – One of the best aspects of owning an inflatable kayak is the fact that at the end of the day, you can deflate it, fold it up and throw it in the back of your car without having to worry about it taking up too much room.
+√ Weight and Size – One of the best aspects of owning an inflatable kayak is the fact that at the end of the day, you can deflate it, fold it up and throw it in the back of your car without having to worry about it taking up too much room or the need for roof racks.
 While the portability of these kayaks is unparalleled, you still need to think about the weight and size of the model you purchase.
 If you’re planning on driving straight to the water’s edge and launching from there, you’re probably okay purchasing a kayak that’s bigger and heavier.
 However, if you need to hike to get to the next body of water, you’ll definitely want an inflatable kayak that is compact, lightweight and easy to carry.

 √ Storage Space – How much gear are you taking with you on your kayaking trip?
 Fishers and campers typically pack a lot of gear, and if your main mode of transportation is your inflatable kayak, you’ll want to plan on purchasing a model that gives you plenty of storage space.
 This storage space can come in the form of extra floor room or dedicated pockets built directly into the kayak’s hull.
 Some models even include webbing that you can use to store your gear.
 Often enough, the extra storage space can make or break your purchasing decision, based on the excursions you plan on making with your new inflatable kayak.